-- a) state highways; - b) roads as well as walking and cycling facilities that are of strategic significance as identified in the Regional Land Transport Strategy142; - c) Whangārei, Kaitaia and Bay of Islands airports; - d) installations and equipment for air navigation; - e) Northport, including the adjoining land used for the movement and storage of cargo; - f) railway lines and associated railway facilities. - 3) significant social and community facilities: - a) flood management / protection schemes managed by regional and/or local councils; - b) public hospitals;
+- a) state highways; - b) roads as well as walking and cycling facilities that are of strategic significance as identified in the Regional Land Transport Strategy138; - c) Whangārei, Kaitaia and Bay of Islands airports; - d) installations and equipment for air navigation; - e) Northport, including the adjoining land used for the movement and storage of cargo; - f) railway lines and associated railway facilities. - 3) significant social and community facilities: - a) flood management / protection schemes managed by regional and/or local councils; - b) public hospitals; - c) the Northland Events Centre and Kensington Stadium;

-141 Sub-transmission means electricity infrastructure which directly conveys, or is intended to directly convey, large quantities of electricity from point-to-point.
+Sub-transmission means electricity infrastructure which directly conveys, or is intended to directly convey, large quantities of electricity from point-to-point.
 Typically, such electricity conveyance is across cities, districts or regions between Grid Exit Points and Zone Substations.
 For the avoidance of doubt, sub-transmission includes assets which were part of the national grid but are no longer owned by Transpower and new assets which perform the function of transmission but are not owned by Transpower.